oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/service-mesh/Linkerd-install.md

 ## C. Deploying to Kubernetes

-## 7a.
+## Optional 3a.
 Service mesh install and setup

 # NEED INTRO VIDEO